HOUSE FIRE RISK

 On this page, you’ll learn how wind-driven embers can ignite homes in Serrano—and the practical steps homeowners can take to reduce that risk.

-Now picture strong winds driving embers directly toward a house like the one in the sketch—with a fire-rated roof, stucco siding, dual-pane windows, exposed eaves, bark mulch along the base, and shrubs beneath windows and eaves.
+Now imagine strong winds driving embers toward a home like the one shown—fire-rated roof, stucco siding, and dual-pane windows, but with exposed eaves, bark mulch along the base, and shrubs beneath windows and eaves.

 Here’s what can happen: